guidouil/open-orchestra-docs/en/developer_guide/elasticsearch_indexation.rst

 General note
 ------------

-I will describe the provisionning modification for the ``vagrant`` environment.
+This documentation describes the provisionning modification for the ``vagrant`` environment.
 All the modification could be done on all the different environment.

 Elasticsearch